Is it necessary to send a cover letter when you are sending your resume?

 5. Use the right keywords:

 Now you might think why a keyword so important in a cover letter.
-Keywords are one of the crucial elements when writing cover letter, they reflect the capability of a highly qualified candidate for the job.
+Keywords are one of the crucial elements when writing a cover letter, they reflect the capability of a highly qualified candidate for the job.

 Keywords are divided into three categories- skill words, result oriented words and words that represent recognition for accomplishments.